stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

-A typed netstring is a variation of a [netstring](https://en.wikipedia.org/wiki/Netstring), which is a recursively-defined self-describing ASCII encoding for data.
+A typed netstring is a variation of a [netstring](https://en.wikipedia.org/wiki/Netstring), which is a recursively-defined self-describing printable-ASCII encoding for type-carrying byte strings.
+Typed netstrings were chosen because each sequence of typed byte strings encodes to exactly one typed netstring.
 While many typed variations of netstrings exist, the particular encoding used in Stacks is described here.

 Each type is encoded by a 1-byte alphabetical ASCII character as a prefix to the